-ake our nature goals public, develop support and kills building programmes for green jobs, and develop a process for involving vulnerable and marginalized onitoring of our nature targets.
+Make our nature goals public, develop support and skills building programmes for green jobs, and develop a process for involving vulnerable and marginalized communities in design and implementation and monitoring of our nature targets.

 Utilize existing grant funding to develop a robust blue/ green infrastructure workforce training pipeline that prepares high school youth, and provides opportunity for youth and adults who are people of color and people with low incomes, for high-wage jobs in the city's growing water management sector.
 Advance publicprivate partnership with local non-profits, namely SOUL, to expand green spaces and tree canopies citywide.
 Further engage with the City's Climate Action Equity Task Force to fund and implement community-driven, nature-based projects.
-We continue to work with this group to determine and prioritize projects they would like to fund with grant dollars allocated to us & them.
+New Orleans continues to work with this group to determine and prioritize projects they would like to fund with grant dollars.
+Significantly accelerate action to address governance parriers to implementation, and mobilize access to nvestments and resources that support the Accelerator cargets; this includes sharing approaches and learnings n recognising funding and governance mechanisms for delivering urban nature solutions.